Hueytown High School: Athletic history

 From the beginning of the program through the 2021 season, the Golden Gophers football team has amassed a record of 519-442-32.
 This makes the Gophers one of the top five winningest programs among all high schools in Jefferson County history.
-While the team has many traditional rivals, there are only four schools whom they have played at least fifty times.
+While the team has many traditional rivals, there are only four schools where they have played at least fifty times.
 They have most often faced Minor High School with 85 matches on the gridiron.
 Hueytown posts a record of 48-34-3 in the series through 2021 with Minor.
 The two schools first met in 1923 with the Golden Gophers winning 82-0 in what is still the most lop-sided game in the history of the school.
 The second most contests have been the 77 games with Bessemer High School whom Hueytown first played in 1922 initially on an irregular basis.
 The first win against Bessemer would come in their ninth meeting in the final game of the season on November 30, 1939.
 Hueytown defeated Bessemer with a lone field goal 3-0 under the guidance of Head Coach John Henry Suther.
 It was their fifth shutout of the season.
 The most recent game against Bessemer in 2021 resulted in a 57-6 Gopher win, the most one-sided Hueytown victory in the history of the series.
-The third most common opponent is Shades Valley High School (which prior to 1949 was Shades Cahaba High School).
+The third most common opponent is Shades Valley High School (which before 1949 was Shades Cahaba High School).
 The Mounties and the Gophers have now played 66 times.
 Hueytown leads the combined series 32-31-3.
-However, the record when the school was Shades Cahaba was 16-5-1 and since it became Shades Valley the record is 16-26-2.
+However, the record when the school was Shades Cahaba was 16-5-1, and since it became Shades Valley the record is 16-26-2.
 In 1949, Hueytown defeated Shades Valley in the Dental Clinic Classic, the only game they faced against each other for the Jefferson County Championship with the Gophers winning by a score of 34-14.
 The fourth most common rival was Jones Valley High School, which ceased to exist as a high school after the 1988-1989 season.
 The two schools first met in 1921, the inaugural season for both schools.
 Hueytown won that first game by a score of 61-0.
 They would play every year thereafter (except 1965-67) through the 1973 season when they met for the last time with Hueytown victorious 24-6.
-Hueytown led the now defunct series 28-19-3.
+Hueytown led the now-defunct series 28-19-3.